Essential Digital Evidence Management System Features to Look For

 Inability to Meet Compliance Standards

-Compliance with legal standards like CJIS is a key challenge in digital evidence management.
+Compliance with legal standards such as CJIS is a key challenge in digital evidence management.
 These regulations set strict guidelines for storing, accessing, and disposing of digital evidence.
 Non-compliance can result in severe penalties.

 Adhering to CJIS standards is non-negotiable for law enforcement agencies and organizations handling sensitive information.
-Failure to meet these requirements can lead to legal penalties, court evidence exclusion, and the potential compromise of entire cases.
+Failure to meet these requirements can result in legal penalties, the exclusion of court evidence, and the potential compromise of entire cases.

 Difficulties in Ensuring Evidence Integrity and Admissibility

-Ensuring the integrity and admissibility of your digital evidence is paramount, yet it can be challenging to maintain a transparent chain of custody without the right tools.
+Ensuring the integrity and admissibility of your digital evidence is paramount; however, maintaining a transparent chain of custody can be challenging without the right tools.

 If you can't verify the exchange and handling of your evidence, its admissibility in court may be called into question.
 This can lead to evidence being deemed inadmissible, potentially undermining the case and jeopardizing the pursuit of justice.